HU-TI-DEV/TI-S3/programma/lesprogramma/programma-std-code-intro.md

 ## Tijdens de les

-Van STD naar Code.
+Hoe gaan we va STD naar Code?
 Hiervoor gaan we de manual bekijken van "Design like a robot".
 Specifiek bladzijde 53:

 ![desing like a robot, page 53](image.png)